 The College of Communication and Information Sciences includes three departments — Advertising and Public Relations, Journalism and Creative Media and Communication Studies — and the School of Library and Information Studies.
 Undergraduate programs in two units (Advertising and Public Relations and Journalism and Creative Media) are accredited by the Accrediting Council for Education in Journalism and Mass Communication (ACEJMC).
 One and two-year master’s programs in journalism and advertising and public relations are also reviewed by ACEJMC.

-Beginning August 15, 2017, the Department of Journalism and the Department of Telecommunication and Film have been the Department of Journalism and Creative Media.
+Since August 15, 2016, the former Department of Journalism and the Department of Telecommunication and Film have been the Department of Journalism and Creative Media.
 Up until the 2016-2017 academic year, the newly merged unit offered majors in Journalism and Telecommunication and Film.
-In addition to these majors, the Accrediting Council for Education in Journalism and Mass Communication (ACEJMC) accredits the news media major as well as majors in the advertising and public relations.
+In addition to these majors, the Accrediting Council for Education in Journalism and Mass Communication (ACEJMC) also accredits majors in advertising and public relations.
 One and two-year master’s programs in journalism and advertising/public relations are also reviewed by ACEJMC.

 The College’s undergraduate and master’s programs were fully re-accredited in May 2016.
 The next review will take place during the 2022-2023 academic year.
 The ACEJMC has delayed all reviews by one year due to the coronavirus pandemic.